 All listed companies are required to declare their financial performance every quarter.
-Quarterly reports or results help investors understand the progress a company makes towards its annual and long-term goals.
+These reports are called the quarterly report or quarterly results and they help investors understand the progress a company makes towards its annual and long-term goals.
 It also helps them take a call if it is worth staying invested or exiting when the company is not staying on course.
-If you are looking to dabble in stock markets, being able to read quarterly results will be an asset.
+Learning how to read quarterly results will prove to be an asset for you if are looking to dabble in stock markets.

-Quarterly results consist of an unaudited statement of profit and loss along with segment results.
+A quarterly report consists of an unaudited statement of profit and loss along with segment results.
 Companies are mandated to include their six-month (the quarter ended and the preceding quarter) and Year to Date figures of the current year results in the balance sheet and cash flow statement as well.
-It is also mandatory to declare the results as per the listing clause agreements with the stock exchanges.
+It is also mandatory to declare the quarterly report as per the listing clause agreements with the stock exchanges.

 Quarters, meaning and representation

 A financial year is different from a calendar year.
 While the calendar year begins in January, the financial year begins in April.
-There are four quarters in a financial year.
+There are four quarters in a financial year for which a company needs to provide a quarterly report.
 Here are the details: